MeerMuneeb/qr-code-generator/README.md

-# 🧾 Heisen QR Code Generator
+# 🧾 Heisencorp's QR Code Generator

 A Python GUI desktop app that generates QR codes from user input using Tkinter and the `qrcode` library.
 Includes a splash screen for a clean startup experience.